sachinm001/Azure-Networking-Solution-101-201/Labfiles-201/Getting-started-1.md

-# Exercise 1: Getting Started with Azure

-## Overview

-In this exercise, you will log in to the Azure Portal and review the pre-deployed resources that are part of the lab environment.

-## Instructions

 ## **Getting Started with Azure Networking 201**

 Welcome to your Azure Networking 201 workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

+## Overview

+In this exercise, you'll log in to the Azure Portal and review the pre-deployed resources that are part of the lab environment.

+## Instructions

 ## **Accessing Your Lab Environment**